NDIS worker checks

 If you work for a registered NDIS provider, you may need to have a worker screening clearance.
 In South Australia, this is called an NDIS worker check.

-NDIS providers must ensure certain staff have an NDIS worker check.
-These staff members cannot work in South Australia until their check is complete.
+NDIS providers must make sure certain staff have an NDIS worker check and these staff members can't work in SA until their check is complete.

-NDIS worker checks are valid for five years, with any employer in Australia.
-You can apply for a new check if your existing check will expire within three months.
+NDIS worker checks are valid for 5 years, with any employer in Australia.
+You can apply for a new check if your existing check will expire within 3 months.

 Who needs an NDIS worker check